hmillerbakewell/clip-gaze/README.md

 This tool works by downloading CLIP onto your computer and running it locally.
 This is not an easy task for all computers, especially older ones.
+See the "Arguments for `gaze`" section above for a way to change memory load.

 ## Biases

-As mentioned above this software is a machine learning system, and the biases in this tool comes in two parts:
+This software is built on a machine learning system, and the biases in this tool come in two parts:

 1. CLIP itself comes with its own biases, and we refer the user to OpenAI's own work on explaining and mitigating that bias
 2. The lists of chosen phrases

 The lists used in this software are primarily from Wikipedia and from the training data that CLIP used.
 Neither of these sources are perfect, and care should be taken when using this software to account for these biases where possible.
-Although the lists are long (e.g. the list of 5000 artists) there are no claims of completeness or relative importance made.
+Although the lists are long (e.g. the list of 6000 artists) there are no claims of completeness or relative importance made.